Key Energy Agencies Diverge as Demand and Oil Prices Climb

-The forum, which included speakers from the Organization of Petroleum Exporting Countries, the International Energy Agency and the International Energy Forum, presented varying forecasts for oil demand and discussed energy security and market stability.
+The forum, which included speakers from the Organization of Petroleum Exporting Countries (OPEC), the International Energy Agency and the International Energy Forum, presented varying forecasts for oil demand and discussed energy security and market stability.

 Yet from the outset, the wider debate on how the world should best transition away from so-called dirty fuels and other sources of carbon emissions that pollute the air played out as speakers gave their remarks.